Using Eclipse with Java

 You may need to change some of the default settings for your Java programs.
 From the main menu select Window / Preferences to display the Preferences dialog.
 From this dialog you can set preferences for various items in the Java tree.
 In the following example the default compiler selected is the jdk-18.0.1.1 from its location on drive C:

-Use Eclipse / Preferences
+Use Eclipse / Settings

 Preferences